 How to get to Al Hoceima port

 The port is 15-20 minutes on foot from most downtown locations.
-Although the distance is quite short, most travelers prefer to get a taxi to the port particularly when carrying heavy luggage.
+Although the distance is quite short, most travelers prefer to get a taxi to the port, especially when carrying heavy luggage.

 The enchanting port of Al Hoceima at sunset